Doodhvale Farms Secures $3 Million to Revolutionize India's Dairy Industry | Business

 - India

-Doodhvale Farms, an emerging dairy startup, announced on Wednesday the successful closure of a $3 million funding round aimed at business expansion.
+Doodhvale Farms, a pioneering entity in India's premium dairy market, has announced the closure of a $3 million funding round.
+The round was spearheaded by Atomic Capital, with significant contributions from Singularity Early Opportunities Fund, Bharat Founders Fund, and Indigram Labs Foundation.

-The investment round was spearheaded by Atomic Capital, with significant backing from Singularity Early Opportunities Fund, Bharat Founders Fund, and Indigram Labs Foundation.
+Renowned angel investors, including Ramakant Sharma of Livspace and Ankit Tandon of OYO, have joined the ranks, lending their expertise to the endeavor.
+Aman J Jain, CEO and Co-founder of Doodhvale Farms, remarked on the pivotal investment: 'This funding represents a major advance in our mission to transform the Indian dairy industry, allowing us to broaden our impact with high-quality, fresh dairy products.'

-The latest financial boost will allow Doodhvale Farms to extend its reach, diversify its products, and upgrade its technology.
-The company has experienced remarkable growth, maintaining 100% year-on-year growth and consistent EBITDA profitability over the past three years.
+Celebrating 100% annual growth and sustained EBITDA profitability over three years, Doodhvale Farms plans to channel the funds into expanding operations, strengthening distribution, diversifying offerings, and enhancing technological frameworks.
+Atomic Capital, known for its consumer-focused investments, sees Doodhvale's unique platform as a promising venture in the subscription-based dairy market.

 (With inputs from agencies.)